wolfeconnor13/evento/README.md

 ### Tailwind is mobile first

 When giving padding and spacing, the first argument without media width/height is designed for mobile.
 Then you can adjust for bigger screens with md:, sm:, etc.

+## Prisma

+Prisma is a tool used in this project to setup our database, define what data goes in the database, and also view the database.

+1. Install prisma with npm install prisma
+2. Define the model for our data in schema.prisma
+3. Create a seed.ts file that will seed our data
+4. Install ts-node to execute the file that will seed our data
+5. Optionally add a package.json script that will execute tell ts-node to execute our seed.ts file
+6. View data with npx prisma studio

+## Grabbing data from Prisma

+Prisma recommends instantiating the PrismaClient only once.
+In this project we've done that in lib/db.ts

+Then we can import that client and call the table we want with prisma.{table}.findMany() or .findUnique().
+Both require an object to be passed with where : {} which is basically like our query.